Incognito mode can be a powerful tool to help protect our privacy online.

 While Incognito Mode can erase any data stored on your own PC, your true IP address is still visible to all.
 This means that your Internet Service Provider, your employer, the government or any of the websites you’ve visited can still track your browsing activities.

 It also offers no protection whatsoever against phishing attacks, malware and viruses.
 You could still feasibly download malware onto your device whilst browsing in Incognito Mode.
 If you were in the unfortunate position of already having spyware installed on your device, it could still operate as normal tracking all your activity and stealing sensitive information.

 Incognito Mode is primarily a feature for privacy so it’s important to understand its limitations and look at alternative options if you want to truly browse securely.

 In conjunction with Incognito Mode, the best way to protect your identity online is to use a Virtual Private Network (VPN).
 A VPN allows you to create a secure connection to another network over the Internet.
-It hides your IP address and encrypts your traffic so that your browsing habits are hidden from your Internet Service Provider or any other third parties.
+It hides your IP address and encrypts your traffic so that your browsing habits are hidden from your Internet Service Provider, advertisers or any other third parties.